suryaddede/next-js-rag/README.md

 | `/api/admin/document` | PUT    | Update document                        |
 | `/api/admin/document` | DELETE | Remove document                        |

-## 🔗 Integration with PHP/HTML
+## 🔗 Integration with HTML

-This application can be embedded as a chat widget in any PHP or HTML website.
+This application can be embedded as a chat widget in any HTML website.

 ### Quick Integration

-Add this single line to your PHP page:
+Add this single line to your HTML page:

 ```html
 <script src="http://localhost:3000/chat-widget.js"></script>